valeriomonti/auto-alt-text/readme.txt

 This plugin does not collect any information from your OpenAI account.
 The data transmitted to OpenAI mainly consists of the image files uploaded to your website and the specified prompt.

 For accurate information on privacy and conditions of use, please consult the [privacy policy](https://openai.com/policies/privacy-policy) and [terms and conditions](https://openai.com/) directly on the official website.
 It is also advisable to check the costs and usage statistics of the API service on the OpenAI website.

+### Anthropic Claude
+Selecting the generation method "Anthropic's APIs" will use the API services of [Anthropic](https://console.anthropic.com/).

+This plugin does not collect any information from your Anthropic Claude account.
+The data transmitted to Anthropic Claude mainly consists of the image files uploaded to your website and the specified prompt.

+For accurate information on privacy and conditions of use, please consult the [privacy policy](https://www.anthropic.com/legal/privacy), [terms and conditions for consumers](https://www.anthropic.com/legal/consumer-terms) and [terms and conditions for commercial](https://www.anthropic.com/legal/commercial-terms) directly on the official website.
+It is also advisable to check the costs and usage statistics of the API service on the Anthropic website.

 ### Azure
 Selecting the "Azure's APIs" generation method will use the API services of [Microsoft Azure](https://azure.microsoft.com/en-us/).